Pay and View Your Utility Bill Online

 If you are interested in participating, proposed 2022 changes to the utility rates are planned for discussion at the October 25, 2021 City Council work session, with a public hearing to follow on December 6, 2021.
 For meeting times and agendas, see the City’s online calendar on the home page.

-Utility Rates Increasing in 2021
+Utility Rates Proposed to Increase in 2022

 Utility rate increases are necessary to cover rising operating costs such as water treatment chemicals, electricity, water meter replacements, well rehabilitation, sewer main repair, lift station rehabilitation, materials and equipment.
 Utility rate increases also cover construction costs associated with replacing or upgrading aging utilities infrastructure and related debt payments.